eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-combo.md

 ## Run the Codewind CLI command
-To install Codewind AND AND ASSOCIATED KEYCLOAK?, enter the following example command:
+To install Codewind and an associated Keycloak, enter the following example command:

 ```
 ./cwctl --insecure install remote \